masroof-maindak/naqsha-e-safar/README.md

 #### Week 4

-- [ ] Build graph by aggregating numerous datasets (one-hot encoding)
+- [x] Build graph by aggregating numerous datasets
-  - [ ] Convert route b/w two consecutive stops to edges (perhaps w/ a higher weight?)
+  - [x] Convert route b/w two consecutive stops to edges (perhaps w/ a higher weight?)
   - [ ] Quantize nodes to the population density of their nearest lat-long from amongst the population density dataset